-Phone: 701-228-5498 Email: Michelle.cauley@dakotacollege.edu
+Phone: (701) 228-5457

+E-mail: larry.brooks@dakotacollege.edu

-Lecture/Lab Schedule: By individual arrangement
+Lecture/Lab: Schedule: By arrangement

-Textbook(s): None
+Textbook: None

-Course Requirements:
+Course requirements

-- Work Experience: Students must work a minimum of 40 hours in an approved work environment to earn one credit.
-A minimum of one credit is needed, but students can earn up to six credits. - Before Work Documents: Students must submit the Approval of Worksite and the Employer Agreement form before work begins to receive credit. - During Work Documents: Students must submit an hourly log of time worked, with description of the work to be submitted no later than the last regular class of the semester.
-Log must be signed by worksite supervisor. - Post Work Documents: Students must complete and submit the Student Survey Document.
+-Work Experience: Students must work a minimum of 40 hours in approved work environment to earn one credit.
+A minimum of one credit is needed, but students can earn up to six credits. -Before Work Documents: Students must submit the Approval of Worksite and the Employer Agreement form before work begins to receive credit.

+-During Work Document: Students must submit an hourly log of time worked, with description of the work to be submitted no later than the last regular class of the semester.
+Log must be signed by worksite supervisor.

+-Post Work Documents: Students must complete and submit the Student Survey Document.
 The Employer Performance Evaluation must be submitted directly to course advisor from the student's internship worksite supervisor.
 Email must come directly from supervisor's email, not the student's email.

 These forms must be submitted no later than the last regular day of the semester.
 Students must complete the required number of hours and complete/submit all paperwork to earn a satisfactory grade.